 Kate, N., Grover, S., Kulhara, P., & Nehra, R. 2011.
 Scale for positive aspects of caregiving experience: Development, reliability, and factor structure.
 East Asian Archives of Psychiatry, 22(2), 62-69.

-CAREGIVERS OF PEOPLE WITH MENTAL HEALTH DISORDERS OR DEMENTIA
+CAREGIVERS OF PEOPLE LIVING WITH MENTAL ILLNESS AND ADDICTION

 Kartalova-O’Doherty, Y., & Doherty, D. T. 2009.
 Satisfied carers of persons with enduring mental illness: Who and why?
 The International Journal of Social Psychiatry, 55(3), 257–271.

 Lilas Ali, L., Ahlström, B.H., Krevers, B., Sjöström, N., & Skärsäter, I. 2013.
 Support for young informal carers of persons with mental illness: A mixed-method study.
 Issues in Mental Health Nursing, 34(8), 611-618.